Xevious202/DevNet_Associate_Anki/README.md

 - 4.11 Utilize Bash commands (file management, directory navigation, and environmental variables)
 - 4.12 Identify the principles of DevOps practices

-### 5.0 Infrastructure & Automation 20% | No Cards Created
+### 5.0 Infrastructure & Automation 20% | 4 Cards Created
 - 5.1 Describe the value of model driven programmability for infrastructure automation
 - 5.2 Compare controller-level to device-level management
-- 5.3 Describe the use and roles of network simulation and test tools (such as VIRL and pyATS)
+- 5.3 Describe the use and roles of network simulation and test tools (such as VIRL and pyATS) | 1 "Automation"
 - 5.4 Describe the components and benefits of CI/CD pipeline in infrastructure automation
 - 5.5 Describe principles of infrastructure as code
-- 5.6 Describe the capabilities of automation tools such as Ansible, Puppet, Chef, and Cisco NSO
+- 5.6 Describe the capabilities of automation tools such as Ansible, Puppet, Chef, and Cisco NSO | 3 "Automation"
 - 5.7 Identify the workflow being automated by a Python script that uses Cisco APIs including ACI, Meraki, Cisco DNA Center, or RESTCONF
 - 5.8 Identify the workflow being automated by an Ansible playbook (management packages, user management related to services, basic service configuration, and start/stop)
 - 5.9 Identify the workflow being automated by a bash script (such as file management, app install, user management, directory navigation)